p-adic root separation and the discriminant of integer polynomials: Counting discriminants: past and new results

 \subsection{Further remarks}

-In this subsection we present a general problem that extends the questions we have discussed above to the case of several primes.
-Let $S$ be a non-empty finite set that may contain only prime numbers and $\infty$.
-Let $\bm\nu_S=(\nu_v)_{v\in S}$ be a vector of non-negative reals.
+In this subsection, we present a general problem that extends the questions we have discussed above to the case of several primes.
+Let $S$ be a non-empty finite set that contains only prime numbers and $\infty$.
+Let $\boldsymbol{\nu}_S=(\nu_v)_{v\in S}$ be a vector of non-negative reals.
 Define

-\textbf{Main Problem:} {\em With $\mathcal{D}^\circ_{n,S}(Q,\bm\nu_S)$ standing for either $\mathcal{D}_{n,S}(Q,\bm\nu_S)$ or $\mathcal{D}^{\rm irr}_{n,S}(Q,\bm\nu_S)$, verify for any $n\ge2$ and $S$ and $\bm\nu_S$ as above such that
+\textbf{Main Problem:} {\em With $\mathcal{D}^\circ_{n,S}(Q,\boldsymbol{\nu}_S)$ standing for either $\mathcal{D}_{n,S}(Q,\boldsymbol{\nu}_S)$ or $\mathcal{D}^{\rm irr}_{n,S}(Q,\boldsymbol{\nu}_S)$, verify for any $n\ge2$ and $S$ and $\boldsymbol{\nu}_S$ as above such that

 for any $\varepsilon>0$ and all sufficiently large $Q$

 }